Frequently Asked Questions

 What books do you recommend for writers?

-This is a little like setting up a blind date, but here are some books I have found helpful for writers of memoir, first person essay, homily, or poem: The Art of Memoir by Mary Karr, Draft No. 4 by John McPhee, Thinking About Memoir by Abigail Thomas, Writing the Sacred Journey by Elizabeth Jarrett Andrew, Caring for Words in a Culture of Lies by Marilyn Chandler McEntyre, Burn this Book edited by Toni Morrison, Writingthe Sacred Art by Rami Shapiro and Aaron Shapiro, Naming the World and Other Exercises edited by Bret Anthony Johnston; and The 3 A.M.
-Epiphany: Uncommon Writing Exercises by Brian Kitelely.
+This is a little like setting up a blind date, but here are some books I have found helpful for writers of memoir, first person essay, homily, or poem: The Art of Memoir by Mary Karr, On Writing by Stephen King, Several short sentences about writing by Verlyn Klinkenborg, Writing from the Body by John Lee, Draft No. 4 by John McPhee, Drinking from the River of Life by Mark Nepo, A Poetry Handbook by Mary Oliver, Thinking About Memoir by Abigail Thomas, Writing the Sacred Journey by Elizabeth Jarrett Andrew, Caring for Words in a Culture of Lies by Marilyn Chandler McEntyre, and Burn this Book edited by Toni Morrison.
+If you can still find a brick-and-mortar bookstore where you can sit on the floor and browse the titles on the Writing/Reference shelf, you'll find more.